csswizardry/csswizardry.github.com/_posts/2016-06-01-improving-your-css-with-parker.md

    it’s certainly something to be aware of.

 With these points in mind, please remember: Parker is not failsafe; it is not infallible and nor does it claim to be.
-Parker is best used as an rough guide; a finger in the air.
+Parker is best used as a rough guide; a finger in the air.
 Parker’s job is just to present you with the numbers; it’s down to you to know what those numbers represent, and what they mean for your CSS.